 Add Inspiring Materials

-Constructive play is essential for young children and should be encouraged by providing wooden building blocks and other materials.
+Constructive play is essential for young children and should be encouraged by providing wooden building blocks and other construction toys for kids.
 What's important here is to supply a variety of materials that are open-ended with no specific outcome.
 Where the kids control and determine how they are used to create something.
 Continually adding new and stimulating elements while removing others keeps it fresh and exciting.
 Keep developmental stages and choking hazards in mind when sourcing your materials.

 - Wooden unit blocks